 Spartan women were honoured for giving birth to warriors.

-There was no other city of ancient Greece that held such freedom and social status for women as did Sparta.
+While women rulers in the ancient world were few and far between, the Spartan women came fairly close.
+There was no other city of Ancient Greece that held such freedom and social status for women as did Sparta.
 Only here did women possess financial power and influence.
 All young girls participated in sports and were educated in public schools in contrast with what was the custom in other Greek cities where most women were totally illiterate.

-A common comment from visitors of Sparta was that Spartan women had a strong opinion that was freely expressed in public and in some cases they even forced their husbands to go along with it!
+A common comment from visitors of Sparta was that Spartan women had strong opinions that were freely expressed in public and in some cases they even forced their husbands to go along with it!

 In Sparta the young girls would also attend lessons in public schools even if it was for a shorter period than their brothers.
 At school they participated in sport activities.
 But as Plato comments in his book Protagoras the education was more than just physical.
 In Sparta “not only men but also women were proud of their spiritual cultivation”.

 When Spartan girls were sexually mature they were not pushed to get married as was the custom in other cities.
 They wouldn’t suffer psychological and physical abuse from premature sex and birth giving.
 Spartan laws clearly stated that girls should get married only when they are in an appropriate age to enjoy love.
 For them sexual contact for an immature girl was a clear act of violence and they condemned it as they did violence in marital relationship.

 Another practice that was different for Spartans was the difference in age for the couple.
 In all the ancient world it was common for a girl to be forced into marriage with a much older man; but that was not the case for the Spartan young women.
 Spartan young brides were usually 4 or 5 years younger than the grooms.
 Sparta was interested in having healthy and strong citizens and they knew that they had to keep both parties of their society satisfied.